 All applications are based on availability of a space and the date of the “Application for Admission”.
 Visiting the school is the best way to make your decision.
 Almost without exception, parents who visit, apply for their daughter to attend.
 It is a great school.
 To arrange a visit, contact Brenda Mackay, the principal, by email or phone.

 The format of a visit

-The principal will meet with you and then one or two girls (usually the same age as your daughter) will take you and your daughter around the school so you can ask questions and find out from the girls what the school is like.
+The principal will meet with you and then one or two girls will take you and your daughter around the school so you can ask questions and find out from the girls what the school is like.
 This provides you with an honest appraisal of the school and it is a good leadership opportunity for the girls.
 They do it very well.